The Lethal Amount of Alcohol Revealed

 Binge drinking refers to a pattern of drinking that brings the blood alcohol concentration (BAC) to 0.08% or higher in a short period of time.
 For females, this typically occurs after consuming four or more drinks within a two-hour period.
 For males, it is usually after consuming five or more drinks within the same timeframe.

 Engaging in binge drinking can have serious consequences.
-It increases the risk of accidents, injuries, and alcohol-related violence.
+It increases the risks of accidents, injuries, and alcohol-related violence.
 Binge drinking can also lead to impaired judgment, memory loss, and increased risky behaviors.
 Prolonged and repeated episodes of binge drinking can contribute to the development of alcohol use disorder (AUD) and other health complications.

 Signs of Alcohol Overdose